How Much Does it Cost to Develop Custom Software? [Main Impact Factors]

 Prices charged by developers vary with the seniority of developers involved in creating a custom software solution.

-Another team-related factor that affects project cost is the location of the development team.
+Another team-related factor that affects software project cost is the location of the development team.

 -